stackitcloud/cloud-provider-stackit/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
 about: Suggest an idea for the cloud-provider-stackit
-title: ''
+title: ""
 labels: enhancement
-assignees: ''
+assignees: ""
 ---

 ## Problem description

-*Is your feature request related to a problem?
-If so, please give us a clear and concise description of what the problem is.*
+_Is your feature request related to a problem?
+If so, please give us a clear and concise description of what the problem is._

 ## Proposed solution

-*A clear and concise description of what you want to happen.*
+_A clear and concise description of what you want to happen._

 ## Alternative solutions (optional)

-*A clear and concise description of any alternative solutions or features you've considered. (optional)*
+_A clear and concise description of any alternative solutions or features you've considered. (optional)_

 ## Additional information

-*Feel free to add any additional information here.*
+_Feel free to add any additional information here._